Signed and Unsigned Binary Numbers

 Integer Representation

-Furthermore, there are three representation schemes for signed integers called Sign-Magnitude representation, 1’s Complement representation, and 2’s Complement representation.
-The 1’s and the 2’s complements of a binary number are important because they permit different representation for negative numbers.
-In all of these schemes, positive signed binary numbers starts with value 0 while negative ones starts with value 1 (Figure 3).
+Furthermore, there are three representation schemes for signed integers: Sign-Magnitude Representation, 1’s Complement Representation, and 2’s Complement Representation.
+These schemes are crucial for representing negative numbers in binary form.
+In all these schemes, positive signed binary numbers begin with a 0, while negative numbers start with a 1 (Figure 3).

 Signed binary numbers